Frequently Asked Questions

 How often should I come to therapy?

 In the beginning stages of therapy, I recommend scheduling a session once every week at the same day and time.
-Meeting weekly offers consistency that can set the foundation for building our relationship (the most important instrument for change).
+Meeting weekly offers consistency that can set the foundation for building our relationship.
 Weekly sessions also ensure less time is spent recapping the events of the week and more time on the deeper meanings underneath them.

 Once the foundation has been laid, we can discuss meeting every other week or monthly based on your needs.
 If you are ever in need of extra support, I offer sessions twice a week on a short-term basis.